After purchasing this course, sign in to the site and scroll down this page to the bottom. Click on the link to the module 1 there. Enjoy!

-Welcome to the Heroines of Herbalism elixir making course.
-This learning journey is an exploration of the contributions of three great women herbalists to herbal medicine since medieval times.
-Over three units, we celebrate the work of Hildegard von Bingen, Lydia Pinkham and Juliette Baïracli Levy.
+Welcome to the Heroines of Herbalism herbal medicine making course.
+This is a hands on learning journey giving you the chance to make elixirs with naturopath, herbalist and educator Sulin Sze.
+Explore the contributions of three great women herbalists to herbal medicine since medieval times.
+Over three units, we celebrate the work of Hildegard von Bingen, Lydia Pinkham and Juliette Baïracli Levy with a bonus mystery unit to finish off.

 Hildegard is a fascinating figure in early holistic medicine, applying scientific practices to the documentation and understanding of herbal medicine well before the advent of biomedicine.
 She stood firm amid health woes, misogynistic resistance from key male figures in her church, and the limiting life of a Benedictine nun in the Middle Ages.
 Her written works include the illustrated Rupertsberg manuscript (in Scivias), the ‘Dendermonde Codex’ and the ‘Liber Divinorum Operum’.
 Her medical texts include ‘Physica’ and ‘Causes and Cures’.